 To make changes, right-click on tab → Unprotect Sheet → enter password.

-Note: passwords are case sensitive and can’t be recovered if you lose it.
+Note: passwords are case sensitive and can’t be recovered if you lose them.